 If you love creamy, cheesy scalloped potatoes, but need a gluten-free option, then this recipe for gluten-free au gratin potatoes is for you!
 These potatoes au gratin are made without flour, using simple homemade ingredients and effortless prep!

-Comforting, homemade gluten-free potatoes are ideal when you need an easy side dish for holidays, family dinners, or entertaining.
-This easy gluten-free au gratin potatoes recipe keeps the traditional, rich and cheesy taste, but takes out the extra prep and fuss!
+Comforting, homemade potato dishes are key when you need easy GF side dish ideas for holidays, family dinners, or entertaining.
+Gluten-free au gratin potatoes keep the traditional, rich and cheesy taste like old fashioned recipes, but takes out the prep, fuss, and speciality ingredients, like GF flour.

-Most recipes use a separately prepared cream sauce, thickened with wheat flour or gluten-free flour, and then poured over sliced potatoes.
-However, if you are familiar with any gluten-free recipes on this site or in my gluten-free cookbook, I believe in simplifying without sacrificing taste!
+Most recipes use a separately prepared stove top cream sauce, thickened with flour, and then poured over sliced potatoes.
+However, I like to keep things easy peasy, without sacrificing taste, which is where this no flour recipe was born.

-Rather than preparing a stove top cream sauce, I use a quicker and easier method.
-Whisk together cream, egg, and seasonings then simply pour over the potatoes.
-The egg helps bind the sauce.
-Using russet potatoes acts as a natural thickener, just like in gluten-free potato soup.
-Therefore, you can enjoy extra creamy potato gratin without flour or any extra effort!
+Instead of making a separate cream sauce, there’s an easier option.
+Whisk together cream, egg, and seasonings then pour over the sliced potatoes.
+The egg binds the sauce.
+Russet potatoes are a natural thickener, which is why I opt for them in creamy 5-start gluten-free potato soup too.
+Gluten-free potatoes gratin without flour or effort. 😎

 (Below shows step-by-step photos and modified instructions.
 For the complete recipe, along with ingredient amounts, scroll down to the recipe card.)

-The longest ingredient to prep when making homemade gluten-free au gratin will be the potatoes.
+The longest ingredient to prep will be the potatoes.
 Begin by washing, peeling and then slice in 1/8-inch slices.
-I use my favorite santoku knife instead of pulling out a mandolin, but that would make this process go by faster!
+I use my favorite santoku knife instead of pulling out a mandolin, but that comes in clutch too.

 Be sure to not go any thicker than 1/8-inch slices.
-Otherwise, thicker slices extend baking time and may not be tender all the way through.
+Otherwise, the baking time will be longer and may not be tender all the way through.

 Next, whisk together the cream, egg, and seasonings.
-Grate the parmesan and Swiss cheeses, and grease a 2-quart casserole dish with butter.
+You can also grate the parmesan and Swiss cheeses to layer on top.

 Pour half the cream on the first layer of potatoes.
-Sprinkle on half the Swiss cheese and half the parmesan.
-Repeat with the remaining layer of potatoes, cream, and cheeses.
+Sprinkle on half the cheeses, then repeat the layers.

-Spray a large piece of foil with nonstick cooking spray, which prevents the cheese from sticking to the top.
-Place the greased side down over the potatoes secure the edges.
+Spray a large piece of foil with nonstick cooking spray to prevent the cheese from sticking to the top and wrap the dish tightly.
+Bake for half the time with foil, and then remove to finish baking.

-When making potato gratin without flour or a roux, it’s important to choose the right potatoes.
-Russets have a higher starch content so they thicken the cream sauce without the need to thicken first over the stove top.
+When making potato gratin without flour or a roux, it’s key to choose the right spuds.
+Russets have a higher starch content so they thicken the cream sauce without having to make a separate stove top sauce.

-Also, Russet or Idaho potatoes are larger in size, meaning less peeling and prep work!
+Also, Russet or Idaho potatoes are larger in size, so less peeling and prep work (win, win).
 If you only have Yukon gold potatoes on hand, they may be used but the sauce may be thinner.

-- Gluten-free scalloped potatoes and ham – Instead of cheese between the layers, add chopped ham.
+- Scalloped potatoes and ham – Instead of cheese between the layers, add chopped ham.
 Sprinkle with cheese on top and bake.

 - Stir in cooked bacon into the cream sauce or sprinkle on the layers.